471VE/Pre-trained-Faster-Grad-CAM-demo/readme.md

     conda activate demo_env
 ```
+# 2. Installing the package

+If you wish just to install the package and execute its script, follow the instructions below.

-## Installing the package from a local copy
+## 2.1) Installing the package from a local copy

 These are the instructions on how to install the package using downloaded repository on your own machine.

-### Downloading the code
+### 2.1.1) Downloading the code

 You can either download the archive by clicking <b>Code</b>-><b>Download ZIP</b> and extract it or clone this branch using git:

 ```
-git clone --branch Week-1.2 https://github.com/471VE/Pre-trained-Faster-Grad-CAM-demo.git
+git clone --branch Week-2.1 https://github.com/471VE/Pre-trained-Faster-Grad-CAM-demo.git

 cd Pre-trained-Faster-Grad-CAM-demo
 ```

-### Building the package
+### 2.1.2) Building the package

 You do not have to build the package yourself, since it has already been built, but if you still wish to do so, follow the instructions below.
 If you do not want to do it, go to the next step.